 Excluded Parties Listing Service (EPLS)

 A web-based system maintained by the Federal General Services Administration (GSA).
 A Federal agency can “exclude,” i.e., suspend or debar, businesses or individuals from receiving contracts or assistance for various reasons, such as a conviction of or indictment for a criminal or civil offense or a serious failure to perform to the terms of a contract.

 Equal Employment Opportunity Commission is a federal agency that administers and enforces civil rights laws against workplace discrimination.

 E-Verify is a program administered by the Department of Homeland Security’s (DHS) Citizenship and Immigration Services (USCIS) bureau, in partnership with the Social Security Administration.
-This is a web-based program that allows employers to verify that their employees are authorized to work in the United States.
+This web-based program allows employers to verify that their employees are authorized to work in the United States.

 E-Verify is required for all federal contractors.
 For documentation explaining this rule can be found here.